theaakashd/learnings-repository/README.md

 ### Day : 01-31-2024
 - About to sleep.
 - Laptop is fucked up so tomorrow have to fix all stuff.
+- Btw the 1st month of 2024 is finished from tomorrow we have to work.